MathVerg/WriteUp/FCSC2022/Licorne/Readme.md

     rax := 0
     jump at caller
 ```
 And now the tricky part: we want to stub the function that executes the ARM code, at address `0x555555555410`.
-It's argument is the number of the processor, between `0` and `7` included.
-We'll read the current value of `X0` in our `X0_val` array, update it according to the formulas we exhibited in the previous part, then store it back in `x0_val`.
-To know which formula to apply, we use a `case` structure, which is the DBA code for a `switch` :
+Its argument is the number of the processor, between `0` and `7` included.
+We'll read the current value of `X0` in our `x0_val` array, update it according to the formulas we exhibited in the previous part, then store it back in `x0_val`.
+To know which formula to apply, we use a `case` structure, which is the DBA code for a `switch`:
 ```
 play_arm_code<64> := 0x555555555410
 replace play_arm_code by